top of page

 I'm also going to start talking here about the patterning of physical relationships between human and dæmon.

 A major issue for me in the show is the lack of much physicality between humans and dæmons at all, especially as it pertains to Lyra and Pantalaimon since it badly undermines our sense of their closeness let alone oneness.
-My best guess is that difficulty and therefore expenses shoots up the second you have a CGI creation interacting with a real actor.
+My best guess is that the difficulty and therefore expenses shoot up the second you have a CGI creation interacting with a real actor.
 But I have to wonder how the movie, which came out ten years ago, managed to do so much better on this front than a current production.
 It's something that really undermines what's meant to be a central and profound relationship.

 But more specifically than the idea that, like, it'd be a good idea if humans and their dæmons shared the occasional hug, this is again about how you codify a pattern of dæmon behaviour and appearance that helps us infer and believe in their place in this world.

-I've heard people wish that the show did more to imagine how the existence of dæmons would make the world Lyra lives in different from the one we know, and I think that shows that people were frustrated with how dæmons sat in this story - but is also a desire that totally misses the point.
+I've heard people wish that the show did more to imagine how the existence of dæmons would make the world Lyra lives in different from the one we know, and I think that shows that people were frustrated with how dæmons sat in this story - but is also a proposed solution that totally misses the point.
 Dæmons are an invention intended to show the reader, or viewer, something about humanity, about us.
 If you make it so their existence changes the ways humans live and think and act, that completely loses the basic point.

 I've sat on the tube or walked down the street and imagined how dæmons could fit into such a scene.
 And I've worked out some patterns.

 Part of what I've already set out as patterns comes from that.
-My sense that dæmons tend to be small is partly to fit a sense that they can easily fold into shared human space.
+My sense that dæmons tend to be small is partly to fit a sense that they can easily fold into shared human spaces.
 On the tube, a cat dæmon can be on a lap, a serpent around the neck, a mouse in a sleeve examining the crossword their human is doing.

 One thing I would want to do is hold off on dæmons riding shoulders.
 For one thing I think it's a little too cute, too unusual-looking, too in-your-face noticeable.
 It changes a human's silhouette to have a companion up on the shoulder and so disrupts the image of normality.